dragonknight919/aws-terraform-web-application/README.md

 Well that and any other more tables can be deployed at the same time with this code.

 Run the regular `terraform init` as normal.
-Run `terraform apply -var='apps=["to-do","shopping-list"]'` and Terraform will deploy an extra DynamoDB table to provide you with multiple databases with which the rest of the app can work.
+Run `terraform apply -var='tables=["to-do","shopping-list"]'` and Terraform will deploy an extra DynamoDB table to provide you with multiple databases with which the rest of the app can work.
 The names in the list are used to generate names of AWS resources, so names must be unique in the list and cannot contain too eccentric characters.

 ### Terraform output